We’ll continue using the Pandas package for everything here.

 In R, to read names like O’something, we had to specify that ' should not be interpreted as a quoting character.
 The Pandas read_table function uses " by default, so our Irish names got read in okay this time.

-ir = tr24['Last'].str.match(".*['].*") # are there any names with an apostrophe?tr24[ir]
+ir = tr24['Last'].str.match(".*['].*") # any names with an apostrophe?tr24[ir]

 You can do left joins and right joins with the merge function in Pandas as well.
 Consult the help file!